devedmonton/codevid19.com/policies/rules.md

 ## Problem Area Prizes (4 in total)

-Decided by a panel of expert judges, there are **4 prizes** up for grabs: 1 to a winning team in **each** of the **four [problem areas](rules#the-problems)**.
+Decided by a panel of expert judges, there are **4 monetary prizes** up for grabs: 1 to a winning team in **each** of the **four [problem areas](rules#the-problems)**.
 While runner-ups will not receive prizing, we will recognize one in each of the problem areas.
 Although we aim to have judging wrap up around mid to late-May, we reserve the right to give our judges, sponsors and organizers enough time to evaluate submissions and work through logistics.

 ## Popular Choice Prize (1 in total)

-Similar to the weekly competitions, there will also be one final chance for the public to vote and award one team a prize at the end of the competition.
-This will be a monetary prize.
+Similar to the weekly competitions, there will also be one final chance for the public to vote and award one team a monetary prize at the end of the competition.

 [View final submission details](submissions.html#final-prize-submission)